layer-3/clearsync/docs/YIP/YIP-0007-settlement.md

 There are 2 main use-cases for Forced Settlement:

 - **"Urgent settle all"** initiated by the Initiator when they want to settle all markets as soon as possible, e.g. when they can no longer be online.
-- **"System precaution"** created by the system when the margin transitions to the red zone (TODO: margin zone YIP)
+- **"System precaution"** created by the system when the margin transitions to the red zone (see [Margin Zones YIP](./YIP-0006-margin-zones.md)), so that the channel is not left undercollateralized.

 If the Forced Settlement is rejected by the Responder, the Clearport on the Initiator side is going to challenge and close the channel automatically.